November 30th

 Commentary:

 It is well known that one should perform virtuous deeds before passing on from this life.
-But procrastinating those deeds for old age is not an option for the learned.
-Intelligent people perform meritorious deeds at all times as if death was grabbing them by their hair, ready to snatch away their life, resulting in it being their last deed.
+Procrastinating those deeds for old age is not an option for the learned.
+Intelligent people perform meritorious actions at all times, as if, death were grabbing them by their hair, ready to snatch their life away.
+To them, each action would seem as if it was their last deed.
 Only then, can one perform dharma throughout their life!

-When it comes to learning and earning, their perspective shifts completely to the opposite direction.
-They pursue these two fields with the same vibrancy as they did in their youth, as if they are timeless and ageless.
+But, when learning and earning, their perspective shifts completely in the opposite direction.
+They pursue these two fields with the same vibrancy as they did in their youth as if they are timeless and ageless.
 There is no end to learning.
-One lifetime is just not sufficient for all the learning that can be done, so they waste no time.
+One lifetime is just not enough for all the learning that can be done, so they waste no time.
 To them, sitting idle and not being productive is not an option.
 They strive to contribute to society and earn wealth in due course.

 Keep learning, keep growing.
-Abide righteous deeds always.
+Engage in righteous deeds always.

 pada vigrahaH: